protddg-bench/protddg-bench/README.md

          Training: not SET_i train-s2648-test-ptmul.tsv  -> Test: SET_i ptmul-5fold.tsv

+     - The directory KORPM contains 10 files for 10-folds cross-validation tests.
+       Furtermore it contains 2 training and 2 testing files.
+The testing file are Ssym and S461.
+       The tests on this dataset can be performed as follow:

+	 Training: not SET_i korpm-10fold-split-j.tsv -> Test: SET_i korpm-10fold-split-j.tsv
+         Training: not Ssym  train-korpm-nossym.tsv  (1,807) -> Test: ssym-korpm.tsv
+         Training: not S461  train-korpm-nos461.tsv  (2,224)-> Test: s461-korpm.tsv

 CLUSTERING

      The file data/cluster-545-pdbchains.txt contains 132 clusters of 545 PDB chains.
      The clustering is obtained using blastclust with the options -S 25 -L 0.5 -b F.

+     On the korpm dataset proteins are clustered in 129 groups using MMseq with 25% sequence identity cutoff of

 TESTING